dpouris/goster/README.md

-Goster is a siple HTTP library that can be used to serve static files and make simple API routes.
+Goster is a package that can be used to create servers and make API routes.
 It provides an abstraction on top of the built in http package to get up and running in no time.
 -
 <br>